Study $\gamma\gamma \to \tau^+\tau^-$ process including $\tau^+ \tau^-$ spin information in Pb-Pb ultraperipheral collision and at Lepton collider: theoretical framework AND SPIN-CORRELATIONs EFFECT

 The total cross section for this process can be described as the convolution of the two-photon flux luminosity with the partonic cross section of the subprocess $\gamma\gamma \to \tau^+ \tau^-$, denoted as $\hat{\sigma}(\gamma \gamma \to \tau^+ \tau^-)$.
 It is given by:

-For an UPC event, we use the EDFF approach \cite{Cahn:1990jk} of the heavy ion.
-The distance between two nuclei, defined as the impact parameter $b$, is larger than the sum of charge radii of two nuclei $A$ and $B$, $b> R_A + R_B$.
-This limits the virtuality $Q^2$ of the photon coherently emitted from a charged nucleus $A$ to be $Q^2 \sim 1/R_A^2 < 4 \times 10^{-3} $ $\mathrm{GeV}^{-2}$ for $ R_A \approx 1.2 A^{\frac{1}{3}} $ fm with mass number $A>16$ \cite{Shao:2022cly}.
-Thus the EPA is sufficient to describe the radiated photons in the photon induced processes in UPC, and the photon distribution function (PDF) can be formulated as:
+For UPC events, we adopt the equivalent photon approach based on the EDFF~\cite{Cahn:1990jk}.
+In this framework, the photon flux is constructed directly from the coherently emitted photons of the heavy ion.
+The coherent photon emission is dominated by small photon virtualities, with a typical scale $Q^2 \sim 1/R_A^2$.
+For a heavy nucleus with mass number $A>16$ and a charge radius $R_A \simeq 1.2\,A^{1/3}\,\mathrm{fm}$, this corresponds to $Q^2 \lesssim 4\times10^{-3}\,\mathrm{GeV}^2$~\cite{Shao:2022cly}.
+As a consequence, the equivalent photon approximation provides an adequate description of the radiated photons in photon-induced processes in UPC, and the photon distribution function (PDF) can be formulated as:

 Here, $n(x_i)$ is the effective photon spectrum integrated over impact parameter $b$ \cite{Jackson:1998nia,Shao:2022cly}, charge number $Z=82$ for Pb, $x_{i}=E_{i}/E_{beam}$ is the ratio of the energy $E_{i}$ of the emitted photons from ion $i$ to the beam energy $E_{beam}$, $\bar{x}_i =x_{i} m_{N} b_{min} $, $m_{N}$ is the mass of the nucleon $m_{N}=0.9315$ GeV, the minimum of impact parameter $b_{min}$ is set to be the nuclear radius $b_{min} =R_{A} \approx 1.2A^{\frac{1}{3} } \mathrm{fm} = 6.09A^{\frac{1}{3} }$ GeV$^{-1}$ with $A=208$ for Pb, and $K_0,~K_1$ are the modified Bessel functions of the second kind of zero and first order, respectively.
 In the UPC, photons emitted by heavy ions are coherently radiated, which imposes a limit on the maximum of center-of-mass (CM) energy of two photons, $\sqrt{s_{\gamma\gamma}^{max} } =\frac{\gamma_L}{R_A}$ where $\gamma_L$ is the Lorentz factor $\gamma_L = E_{beam}/m_N$ \cite{Baur:2001jj}.